loganpkg/delimtools/README.md

 * Scalable, modular design,
 * and Consistent function return values.

-All code and documentation has a free ISC license.
+All code and documentation is released under the ISC license.

 Applications
 ------------